Atashnezhad/Fraud_Detection_Pyspark/README.md

 ### Project Statement
 ---
 Fraud detection using mllib in spark.
 Random Forest and xgboost were applied on big data (7GB).

-The Pyspark was used along with the data from TalkingData Chinese company for fraud detection.
+The Pyspark was used along with the data from TalkingData a Chinese company for fraud detection.
 Two ML algorithms including Random Forest and Xgboost were applied.
-This is a supervised classification problem.
+This is a supervised classification problem and the objective is to predict whether a user will download an app after clicking a mobile app advertisement or Not.

-the data divided to 70% and 30% for training and testing purposes. click time was dropped from data. accuracy was used as metric evaluation of the models.

 ### Project structure
 ---